-14.2.1.8 Where mixed use buildings are proposed, non-residential floor space will be excluded from the calculation of FSI.
+14.2.1.8 Where mixed use buildings are proposed, non-residential floor space will be excluded from the calculation of floor space index (FSI).

 14.2.1.9 New development along Lakeshore Road West will be located close to the street and promote a continuous street wall.